-- 11. Unless the Secretary's baseless and uninformed policy decision is vacated, pregnant women, their fetuses, infants under six months old, and, in fact, all children remain at increased and immediate risk of contracting a preventable disease.
+- October in this country.
+Presently, schools, health care providers, public health departments, and pharmacists, among others, are gearing up for the public to get flu shots and other vaccines, such as Covid boosters, as the respiratory illness season approaches.
+The Directive, however, has caused confusion and uncertainty as to whether pregnant individuals and children can-or even should-get the Covid vaccine.
+The Directive has caused increasing distrust of doctors' advice to their patients to get vaccinated, thus damaging the patient-physician relationship and inhibiting the ability of health care providers to practice according to the standard of care required of them.
+The solution to the damage that the Directive has caused across the entire vaccine ecosystem is to vacate the Directive and order the Secretary to restore the recommendations that pregnant individuals and children receive the Covid vaccine to the CDC's immunization schedules. - 12.
+Unless the Secretary's baseless and uninformed policy decision is vacated, pregnant women, their fetuses, infants under six months old, and, in fact, all children remain at increased and immediate risk of contracting a preventable disease.
 This decision immediately exposes these vulnerable populations to a serious illness with potentially irreversible long-term effects and, in some cases, death.
-This is not a hypothetical concern, but a pressing public health emergency that demands immediate legal action and correction. - 12.
-Pursuant to Federal Rule of Civil Procedure 15(a)(1)(A), Plaintiffs amended as a matter of course their original complaint within 21 days of filing and serving the original complaint on July 7, 2025 to add, inter alia, The Massachusetts Chapter of the American Academy of Pediatrics and Jane Doe 2 as Plaintiffs.
+This is not a hypothetical concern, but a pressing public health emergency that demands immediate legal action and correction.

+13. Pursuant to Federal Rule of Civil Procedure 15(a)(1)(A), Plaintiffs amended as a matter of course their original complaint within 21 days of filing and serving the original complaint on July 7, 2025 to add, inter alia, The Massachusetts Chapter of the American Academy of Pediatrics and Jane Doe 2 as Plaintiffs.
 Plaintiffs now file this Second Amended Complaint to add Jane Doe 3 as a Plaintiff.